ozkangurhan/motokobootcamp2023/day1/Questions.md

   };
 }

-What is the issue with the following code sample?
-The return value of async () is not defined.
+3. What is the issue with the following code sample?
+A: The return value of async () is not defined.

 actor {
   var message : Text = 0;